 In the spring of 2018, a provincial standardized survey was conducted that focused on public awareness relating to electrical incidents involving utility equipment that had most frequently occurred in Ontario in the last decade.
-LPDL's survey resulted in a Public Safety Awareness Index Score of 83.8% indicating that a large percentage of LPDL's customers are very aware of electrical safety.
-LPDL's 2018/19 Public Safety Awareness Index Score achieved a 1.6% improvement over the previous survey conducted in 2015.
+LPDL's 2020/2021 survey resulted in a Public Safety Awareness Index Score of 82.4% indicating that a large percentage of LPDL's customers are very aware of electrical safety.
+LPDL's 2020/2021 Public Safety Awareness Index Score showed a 1.7% decrease over the previous survey conducted in 2018.
 This survey will be conducted biennially and LPDL strives to continually improve this score through customer engagement, school safety presentations and website information.